pdsong/MemoryHub/README.md

-# -MemoryHub
+# MemoryHub
 MemoryHub is a comprehensive platform designed to help users organize and manage their personal collections of web links, books, and movies while supporting vocabulary learning.
+By extracting key words from your collections, MemoryHub enables efficient word memorization using spaced repetition techniques, inspired by Anki.
+It combines the power of information storage and advanced learning strategies, making it an essential tool for both organizing your digital content and expanding your vocabulary knowledge.